PanosChatzi/Healthcare_and_Bioinformatics_Analyses/README.md

 # Data Analyst Bootcamp by Workearly

 ## [1.
 Analyzing liquor store sales using Python](./Workearly_Final_Assignment_Panagiotis_Chatzinikolaou.ipynb)
+### Technologies
-- Pandas for data cleaning and data transformation
+- Pandas for data cleaning and transformation
 - Matplotlib and seaborn for data visualization
-- Plotly for creating interactive visualizations
+- Plotly for interactive visualizations
 - Jupyter notebook for creating an interactive report

 ### Requirements